 If you buy your child an electric toothbrush, get one that buzzes, plays music, or lights up after two minutes.

 #3 Special toothbrush and toothpaste

 To many children, it seems like all their decisions are made for them – what to eat, what to wear, and where to go.

 So, when it is time to buy a new toothbrush for your child, bring them along and let them choose.

 There are colourful brushes, animal-themed brushes, brushes with favourite cartoon characters, and so on.

-Giving your child have some decision power is a great way to keep them involved in their oral hygiene.
+Giving your child decision-making power is a great way to involve them in oral hygiene.

 Adopt the same approach with toothpaste, but be sure to get a toothpaste that will be effective and does not contain sugar.